ITCS333/notes/md/tut4.md

 ## Code

-Craete an HTML page using the following code and test it and try to understand it.
+Create an HTML page using the following code, test it, and try to understand it.

 ```html
 <!DOCTYPE html>